Hemaprasad-N/Implementation-of-Logistic-Regression-Model-to-Predict-the-Placement-Status-of-Student/README.md

 ## Algorithm
 1.Import the standard libraries.
 2.Upload the dataset and check for any null or duplicated values using .isnull() and .duplicated() function respectively.
 3.LabelEncoder and encode the dataset.
 4.Import LogisticRegression from sklearn and apply the model on the dataset.
 5.Predict the values of array.
-6.Calculate the accuracy, confusion and classification report by importing the required modules from sklearn.
+6.Calculate the accuracy, confusion and classification report by importing the required modulesfrom sklearn.
 7.Apply new unknown values.

 ## Program: